 Now you will have to remember some math.
 Remember how to compute the diagonal?
 Here is the formula in case you forgot it: √(X² + Y²).
 The full frame camera has a diagonal of 43.26 (square root of 1296+576), while the cropped sensor cameras have an approximate diagonal of 28.84 (square root of 576 + 256).
 If you take 43.26 and divide it by 28.84, you get 1.5 – the ratio of the full-frame sensor diagonal to the cropped sensor diagonal (these numbers are rounded – the actual ratio is a little bit higher, around 1.52).

 What do you do with this ratio?
 You multiply it to get the “equivalent focal length”.
-For example, the Nikon 24mm f/1.4G lens has an angle of view equivalent to approximately 36mm when mounted on a cropped sensor camera like Nikon D90.
+For example, the Nikon 24mm f/1.4G lens has an field of view equivalent to approximately 36mm when mounted on a cropped sensor camera like Nikon D90.
 What this means, is that if you took a 24mm lens and mounted it on a cropped sensor camera, then took a 36mm lens and mounted it on a full-frame camera, you would get about the same view.
-If you put it the other way, to have the same angle of view as the 24mm mounted on a full-frame camera, you would need a 16mm lens on a cropped sensor camera.
+If you put it the other way, to have the same field of view as the 24mm mounted on a full-frame camera, you would need a 16mm lens on a cropped sensor camera.
 For example, if you were standing from one spot and could fit a house in your frame using a 24mm lens on a full-frame/35mm camera, to be able to fit that same house on a cropped sensor camera, you would need to have a much wider lens with a focal length of 16mm.

 Hope this clears up the true definition of the above terms for those who do not understand them well.
 If you have any questions or comments, please post them in the comments section below.